Frequently Asked Questions

 8-9 PM: evening lectures to prepare for the next morning activity

 Yes, but most students come on their own.
-If you are attending with a friend, let us know if you want to be in the same dorm by writing it on the application.
-Once the dorm arrangements and splits have been organized, it’s impossible to change it without affecting several other students.
+If you are attending with a friend, let us know if you want to be in the same dorm or group splits by writing it on the application in the appropriate space.
+The dorms are separated by gender and the splits are created according to age so we'll do our best to accommodate your request.
+Once the dorm arrangements and splits have been organized, it’s impossible to change it without affecting several other students so please make your requests prior to the start of the session.

 No, though some students may require additional services.